elm/elm-lang.org/src/guide/chapters/model-the-problem.md

 Notice that the `TimePlot` tag now has two pieces of data.
 Each tag can actually hold a bunch of different types.

 All of these strategies can be used if you are making a game and have a bunch of different bad guys.
 Goombas should update one way, but Koopa Troopas do something totally different.
-Use a union type to put them all together!
+Use a tagged union to put them all together!

 ## Banishing NULL